 If you’re an upper beginner (A2) in German, you won’t yet have covered many of the structures discussed in this post.
 As you move into intermediate, you’ll need to start learning some of them, though.

-I’ll be leading a group of learners on a ten-week journey.
+I’m leading a group of learners on a ten-week journey.
 I’m partnering with some of the best native-speaker teachers out there to create interesting and realistic conversational materials (text, audio, exercises).
 They’ll be at just the right level so you don’t feel overwhelmed as you acquire masses of new vocab and learn and practice new structures.

-There will be to-the-point, jargon-free explanations of key new structures and phrases and a simple and incredibly effective “brain-savvy” interactive study routine that you can apply.
+There’s to-the-point, jargon-free explanations of key new structures and phrases and a simple and incredibly effective “brain-savvy” interactive study routine that you can apply.